The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs

 \section{Abstract}

 Accurate determination of the neutrino energy is central to precision oscillation measurements.
-In this work, we introduce the W$^2$-based estimator, a new neutrino energy estimator based on the measurement of the final-state hadronic invatiant mass.
+In this work, we introduce the W$^2$-based estimator, a new neutrino energy estimator based on the measurement of the final-state hadronic invariant mass.
 This estimator is particularly designed to be employed in liquid-argon time-projection chambers exposed to broadband beams that span the challenging transition region between shallow inelastic scattering and deep inelastic scattering.
-The performance of the W$^2$-based estimator is compared against four other commonly used estimators.
+The performance of the W$^2$-based estimator is compared to four other commonly used estimators.
 The impact of the estimator choice is evaluated by performing measurements of $\delta_{CP}$ and $\Delta m^2_{23}$ in a toy long-baseline oscillation analysis.
-We find that the W$^2$-based estimator shows the smallest bias as a funciton of true neutrino energy and it is particularly stable against the mismodelling of lepton scattering angle, missing energy, hadronic invariant mass and final state interactions.
-Such an inclusive channel complements well the strength of more exclusive methods that optimizes the energy resolution.
-By providing a detailed analysis of strengths, weaknesses and domain of applicability of each estimator, this work informs the combined used of energy estimators in any future LArTPC-based oscillation analysis.
+We find that the W$^2$-based estimator shows the smallest bias as a function of true neutrino energy and it is particularly stable against the mismodelling of lepton scattering angle and momentum, missing energy, hadronic invariant mass and final state interactions.
+However, studies of the resolution of each estimator as a function of true neutrino energy show this is somewhat offset by worse energy resolution when perfect modeling of these quantities is assumed.
+This estimator is valid for events with at least one proton and any number of pions; an inclusive channel that complements the strength of more exclusive methods that optimize the energy resolution.
+By providing a detailed analysis of the strengths, weaknesses and domain of applicability of each estimator, this work informs the combined use of energy estimators in any future LArTPC-based oscillation analysis.